ministryofjustice/moj-frontend/docs/style-guide.md

 ### prison, establishment

-‘Prison’ and ‘establishment’ are both acceptable terms.
+'Prison' and 'establishment' are both acceptable terms.
 Which one you should use depends on the context and audience.

-‘Prison’ refers only to adult prisons.
-It’s more likely to be understood by the public than ‘establishment’.
+'Prison' refers only to adult prisons.
+It's more likely to be understood by the public than 'establishment'.
 Users with English as a second language may also find it easier to understand.

-Individual prison names can be used for clarity, for example ‘HMP Wayland’.
+Individual prison names can be used for clarity, for example 'HMP Wayland'.

-‘Establishment’ is used to collectively describe a mixture of prisons, young offender institutions (YOIs), dual-designated prisons and YOIs, and Secure Training Centres (STCs).
-‘Prison’ is inappropriate when describing settings accommodating children and young adults.
+'Establishment' is used to collectively describe a mixture of prisons, young offender institutions (YOIs), dual-designated prisons and YOIs, and Secure Training Centres (STCs).
+'Prison' is inappropriate when describing settings accommodating children and young adults.

-‘Establishment’ is widely used in NOMIS and DPS, with no reported issues.
+'Establishment' is widely used in NOMIS and DPS, with no reported issues.

-‘Location’ may refer to places within the prison, for example, the gym.
+'Location' may refer to places within the prison, for example, the gym.

 'Site' is sometimes used instead of prison or establishment, or to refer to where someone on probation is located.
 It might be used to describe places with several prisons or buildings.

 ### prison number

-Always use ‘prison number’ when referring to the unique number given to someone when they arrive at prison.
+Always use 'prison number' when referring to the unique number given to someone when they arrive at prison.
 This term is widely used and understood by staff in prisons.
 It may need explaining in content or services for the public.

-Do not use ‘prison no’, ‘prisoner number’, ‘NOMIS number’, ‘NOMS number’ or ‘offender number’.
+Do not use 'prison no', 'prisoner number', 'NOMIS number', 'NOMS number' or 'offender number'.

-Staff in prisons may still use ‘NOMIS number’ or ‘alpha number’ when referring to someone’s prison number.
+Staff in prisons may still use 'NOMIS number' or 'alpha number' when referring to someone's prison number.

 ### prisoner, person in prison